lwerdna/workbench/guide_to_arch_plugs2/README.md

 Trail of Bit's [Breaking Down Binary Ninja's Low Level IL](https://blog.trailofbits.com/2017/01/31/breaking-down-binary-ninjas-low-level-il/) is approaching four years old, but I doubt its exposition of this concept can be topped and I recommend it as prerequisite reading.
 You'll see some elements and examples in this post inspired from this seminal article.
 It also includes some code for printing existing lifted IL in a text outline format which reinforces the tree idea when while studying the product of preexisting lifters.

+Another tool for studying existing LLIL is the [bnil-graph](https://github.com/withzombies/bnil-graph) plugin by [withzombies](https://github.com/withzombies).
+You can navigate to an instruction of interest and simply menu click to have it draw the tree structure within binja.
+Further, it produces code that recognizes when an input IL matches the selected IL.

 If LLIL is to be thought of as a tree-like language, then learning to translate to LLIL could benefit from cultivating an ability to think of assembly instructions in a tree-like manner.
-For me, an intermediate step of imagning a composition of functions is helpful.
+For me, an intermediate step of imagining a composition of functions is helpful.
 For example, the x86 instruction `mov eax, 2` might first become the composition `mov(reg("eax"), 2))` and after surveying [lowlevelil.py](https://github.com/Vector35/binaryninja-api/blob/dev/python/lowlevelil.py) I find my `mov()` maps to `LLIL_SET_REG` whose arguments tell me the 2 can't be supplied naked, but requires a wrapping in `LLIL_CONST`, resulting in:

 ```
 LLIL_SET_REG